 When it comes to mental health, many people think of one-on-one therapy as the go-to option—but group therapy can be just as powerful, and in some ways, even more impactful.
 Whether you’re managing anxiety, recovering from trauma, or navigating life transitions, being in a group of people facing similar struggles can bring insight, validation, and deep healing.

-Let’s take a closer look at the benefits of group therapy and why it might be exactly what you need.
+Let’s take a closer look at the group therapy benefits that explain why this format works so well — and why it might be exactly what you need.

 1. You Realize You’re Not Alone